Skip to main content

 Independent review of the Afghan Locally Engaged Employee Program [PDF 2 MB]

-The Government has agreed to all eight recommendations.
+The Government agreed to all eight recommendations.

 Read more